Home

 One feature of the kit that has always been questioned by fans of the show is a series of heavy raised panel or grid lines covering the surface of the Primary Hull Top.
 When viewing original Star Trek episodes, no lines are visible on the Enterprise.
 Photos taken at the Smithsonian show no visible grid lines on the top of the saucer but the limited viewing angle made it tough to be really sure.
 (More about the grid lines later.)

-Ed Dietrich's Lucifer showed how removing the lines from the saucer made the model look a lot less like a toy.
+Ed Dietrich's Lucifer illustrated how removing the lines from the saucer made the model look a lot less like a toy.
 I decided the model would look better with the lines removed.

 As recommended in the article "The Ultimate Starship" in Famous Spaceships of Fact and Fantasy, I shaved off the grid lines with a #17 X-acto chisel blade.
 Spots where the blade cut too deep were filled with Squadron Green Putty and the part was sanded smooth with 320, 400 and then 600 grit sandpaper.